twokyum/Domotz-SNMP-Setting/README.md

 # Select 5 Interfacing Options
 # Select P3 VNC
 # Yes to Would you like the VNC Server to be enabled?
+# Select OK and Finish
 ```
-* Install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on the client PC to have remote access to Raspberry Pi 4
+* Install [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on the client PC to have remote access to Raspberry Pi 4 --> Once VNC Viewer is downloaded, create new connection --> Insert IP Address, login ID & PW

 ### <strong>Step 3 - SNMP Service Setup</strong>